MoonlightCapital/MoonlightBot-docs/README.md

 ```
 /create-muterole
 ```
-to set up a new `Muted` role with the correct permissions, or to specify a pre-existing role to be used.
+to set up a new `@Muted` role with the correct permissions, or to specify an existing role to be used.

 ![Result of /create-muterole command](./.gitbook/assets/MainPageMuterole.png)